ishan220/simpleBank/readme.txt

 git clone https://github.com/ishan220/simpleBank.git
 git pull --rebase https://github.com/ishan220/simpleBank.git main /when local commit is behind remote one delete the personal tokens and create the new one where workflow is checked.

+####
+make mod init in project root , directory where you want to run test command(go test -cover ./...) to cover all packages/sub packages